smeghen/vitality-physio/README.md

 ## Technologies Used
 * [HTML5](https://en.wikipedia.org/wiki/HTML5) -  HTML is the main language used for the structure of the site.
 * [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Custom written CSS is used to style the site.
-* [Materialize](https://materializecss.com/) – The layout and styling of the site was helped by the use of Materialize framework.
+* [Bootstrap](https://getbootstrap.com/) – The layout and styling of the site was helped by the use of Bootstrap framework.
-* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Utilized for form validation
+* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Used to implement Stripe.
-* [jQuery](https://jquery.com/) - Used for various Materialize components such as, Datepicker, Timepicker, Dropdown menu, side navbar, parallax image and modal.
 * [Python](https://www.python.org/) - Python is used as the back-end programming language.
+* [Django](https://www.djangoproject.com/) - This project was created using the Python framework Django.
-* [Flask](https://flask.palletsprojects.com/en/1.1.x/) - Python microframework Flask is used to create this project.
+* [PostgreSQL](https://www.postgresql.org/) - Used to create the relational databases in conjunction with Heroku.
-* [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - Jinja templating language is used with Flask in the HTML code.
-* [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/) - Werkzeug is used for password hashing and authentication and autohorization.
-* [MobgoDB](https://www.mongodb.com/1) - Database used to create the document based collections for the data storage of this site.
+* [Heroku](https://dashboard.heroku.com/) - Hosting platform to deploy the live site.
 * [Heroku](https://dashboard.heroku.com/) - Hosting platform to deploy the live site.
 * [Font Awesome](https://fontawesome.com/) – Was used to obtain the social media icons used.
 * [Balsamiq](https://balsamiq.com//)Balsamiq – Was used to create the wireframes of the site on the various devices.